The 99 names of Allah, known as Asma ul Husna meaning “The Most

 The Most Kind

-Owner of Kingdom
+The Owner of All Sovereignty

-Lord of Glory and Honor
+The Lord of Majesty and Bounty

 The Gatherer